sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ### The GM

 The GM's job is to know all the rules, and say stuff.
-Occassionally they will write notes and scribble some quick numerical facts.
+Occasionally they will write notes and scribble some quick numerical facts.

 The GM's domain is the world.